goldi1027/EHL/README.md

 Currently, we provide three bash scripts to quickly reproduce the experimental results reported in our paper.

 bash preprocessing_EHL.sh [BENCHMARK_SUITE]
-e.g., run "bash preprocessing.sh dao" This bash command creates all the indexes (visibility graph, hub label and EHL) needed for EHL for all the maps in the benchmark suite (dao).
+e.g., run "bash preprocessing_EHL.sh dao" This bash command creates all the indexes (visibility graph, hub label and EHL) needed for EHL for all the maps in the benchmark suite (dao).

 bash benchmark_EHL.sh [BENCHMARK_SUITE]
 e.g., run "bash benchmark_EHL.sh dao" This bash command runs queries for EHL for all the maps in the benchmark suite (dao) using the queries taken from MovingAI.